gunshi/gunshi.github.io/content/home/experience.md

   location = "Hyderabad"
   date_start = "2017-02-01"
   date_end = "2018-04-30"
-  description = """Some of the things that I worked on here include:
+  description = """Here I:
-  * Developed a flexible Multi Robot SLAM framework
+  * Developed a Multi Robot Visual SLAM framework for the Center for Artificial Intelligence and Robotics (CAIR, India) that was tested using the Husky UGV platform
-  * Published "View-Invariant Intersection Recognition from Videos using Deep Network Ensembles"
+  * Published "View-Invariant Intersection Recognition from Videos using Deep Network Ensembles" at IROS 2018"""
-  * Explored generative models for localisation and deep reinforcement learning for video/image sequence generation"""

 [[experience]]
   title = "Software Developer"